 "Heh, yeah, to you.
-Most people can only make one or two shadow clones without tiring themselves out, you know."
+Most people couldn't afford to make their own small army of clones you know, never mind having them use jutsu."
 Jiraiya pointed out, although this did give him an idea.

 The reason he wanted so badly to teach the boy to master his Biju's power was because he had a lot of difficult battles ahead of him with the Akatsuki hunting for the Jinchuriki and his best friend in the hands of his own former rival.
 He needed to become as strong as possible as quickly as he could, and the Kyuubi's chakra was so overwhelmingly powerful.
 It might be just what he needed to face his future enemies.
 And, though he'd wished time and time again he knew what his late student had been thinking when he did this, Minato Namikaze, the Fourth Hokage, had, for whatever reason, entrusted it to him.
 He must have had something in mind.
 But the toad Sannin had been so dead set on that that he'd ignored another advantage the blond had, ironically also because of the fox's presence.

 Jinchuriki possessed inhuman amounts of chakra as a result of having a Biju sealed inside them, something any shinobi worth his salt should know.
 However, until now, Jiraiya had never considered how this could be used together with the shadow clone technique.
 Combine the boy's ability to make dozens of clones, each with enough chakra to perform, or in this case, practice jutsu, together with the memory transference… Oh, this had potential.

 "Yeah, well that's too bad for everyone else."